csula-students/beautiful-data-project-dream/notes/homeworks/homework1.md

 This homework is a individual homework; thus, please finish this homework by yourself.

 In data science, we start the process by asking a good question.
 In homework 1, your job is to ask a specific question with some of your initial research.
 In other word, you will need turn in a short write up for your question as homework 1.
+Be sure to review the video on the [orders of knowledge][3] before completing this assignment.

 You will need to answer the followings in your write up: